 The Jim Henson Exhibition

-The recent opening of the Jim Henson exhibition has brought a renewed buzz to the museum.
+The 2017 opening of the Jim Henson exhibition brought a renewed buzz to the museum.
 Painstakingly researched and organized, and with a huge collection of artifacts—many of which were donated by Henson’s family—it’s a comprehensive and fascinating look at the work and influence of the puppeteer, director and producer.

 It traces his career from his early work on local television in Washington, DC—where, as a teenager, he created Sam and Friends, which pioneered his combination of the marionettes and puppets he named “Muppets”—through major projects like Sesame Street (still produced at the Kaufman Astoria studios next door), The Muppet Show and motion pictures like Labyrinth and the Teenage Mutant Ninja Turtles.
 The exhibition includes a genuine Big Bird puppet from 1975—which really is quite large, and includes turkey and ostrich feathers—plus the opportunity to build your own Muppet and see what it looks like on camera, along with some of the sketches and storyboards that became some of Henson’s most memorable productions.